+Pontotoc is a ghost town in Texas, USA which was abandoned in 1947.
 The state of Texas is home to a number of ghost towns, once bustling during the days of the old west but since forgotten as the cowboys became a thing of the past.
-Many of these towns can still be seen, some even preserved in a state similar to what they were during the days of the Wild West, while some such as this one are mainly just ruins, although surprisingly, some people still live there.
+Many of these towns, such as Bodie in California and Barkerville in Canada, can still be seen, some even preserved in a state similar to what they were during the days of the Wild West, while some such as this one are mainly just ruins, although surprisingly, some people still live there.

 In 2003, the farmhouse was purchased by Carl Money and since then he’s bought most of the abandoned town.
 He purchased what remained of a post office, theatre, store and barbershop among other buildings.
 His plan is to open the ghost town to tourists with its own vineyard and winery.
-He wants to turn the old San Fernando Academy into a space for special events.
+He wanted to turn the old San Fernando Academy into a space for special events however it collapsed in a storm in 2016.
 Already he has planted a 4 acre vineyard and restored both the farmhouse and exterior of the strip centre buildings.
-The winery is now located in what was once the old general store that was built in 1902 and should open soon.
+The winery is now located in what was once the old general store that was built in 1902 and opened as Pontotoc Vineyard.
 Work will begin on the theatre after that.
-Two other wineries, Dotson-Cervantes and Akashic, will open on site.
+Two other wineries, Dotson-Cervantes and Akashic, have opened in Pontotoc.

 Location: Pontotoc, Texas